Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your child has a heart problem called hypoplastic right ventricle.
 This means that the right ventricle is either too small or absent.
 The most common heart problem that includes a hypoplastic right ventricle is called tricuspid atresia.
 This sheet explains tricuspid atresia.
 It can also be used learn about similar heart problems.
 Your child’s healthcare provider will explain as needed.

 The ductus arteriosus is a normal part of a baby’s heart before birth.
 It’s a blood vessel that connects the pulmonary artery and the aorta.
-It lets blood flow between the two vessels.
+It lets blood flow between the 2 vessels.
 It normally closes shortly after birth.
 If it remains open, it’s called a patent ductus arteriosus (PDA).

 The foramen ovale is also a normal part of a baby’s heart before birth.
 It’s an opening in the wall (atrial septum) between the atria.
 It normally closes a few weeks after birth.
 If it remains open, it’s called a patent foramen ovale (PFO).